When a Crankshaft – Camshaft Position Sensor goes BAD, your vehicle will not start.

 - Loss of engine power; for example, no acceleration above 35 mph

 - Irregular acceleration

 - No Fuel Injector Pulse

-Another thing that can make testing the Crankshaft-Camshaft Position Sensor seem intimidating is the fact that every make and model uses a different type of Position Sensor.
-Therefore, it’s not enough to say that your car or truck won’t start, what you need to know are some of the measurable/testable effects/symptoms that a BAD Crankshaft-Camshaft Position Sensor has on the Ignition System.
+There are other things that can make testing the Crankshaft – Camshaft Position Sensor seem intimidating.
+One, is the fact that every make and model uses a different type of Position Sensor.
+Therefore, it’s not enough to say that your car or truck won’t start.
+So, What you need to know are some of the measurable/testable effects/ failure symptoms.
+And, What effect a BAD Crankshaft – Camshaft Position Sensor has on the Ignition System.

 Not only that, but these sensors are called by so many different names like:

 - CMP Sensor

 This may make it seem like every single one is tested in a different way.